7 Things To Do on the Gili Islands

 - Gili Trawangan, or Gili T, is the most developed of the islands and a centre for nightlife.
 Come here for a more social, luxurious holiday, replete with lots of restaurants, nightclubs and bars.
-Nonetheless, the permanent population of Gili T is only 800 so this is no Kuta 🙂
+Nonetheless, the permanent population of Gili T is less than 1600.

 - Gili Air is the nearest to the island of Lombok.
 It has the most local character, with the highest permanent population and a more rural, backpacker vibe.
 However, make no mistake — it is a romantic honeymooners’ spot that caters to all budgets.

-- Gili Meno is the ultimate desert island destination and easily the most chilled out of the Gilis.
+- Gili Meno is the ultimate desert island destination and easily the most chilled out of the three Gili Islands.
 Meno is home to the prettiest beaches, the most pristine nature and the fewest people, restaurants and bars.
 Though Gili Meno has enough creature comforts to satisfy Western tastes, it is a place to get away from it all rather than party it up.

-The Gilis are yet to become a surfing Mecca like Bali, but all 3 islands are home to some incredible breaks.
+The Gili Islands are yet to become a surfing Mecca like Bali, but all 3 Gili islands are home to some incredible breaks.
 A large amount of right-handers, some great, year-round breaks, and the absence of large crowds all help make the surf so special.
 Some days you may even have the waves to yourselves.

-As is the case in general, each one of the Gilis has its own unique qualities in terms of surfing.
+As is the case in general, each one of the Gili Islands has its own unique qualities in terms of surfing.
 That said, all 3 feature gorgeous scenery and friendly locals.

 - Gili T is uncrowded and suitable for experienced surfers who are willing to wait for large swells.
-Though the dry season of May to October is best, the wet months of January to June provide 1 – 2 m swells.
+Though the dry season of May to October is best to go surfing in Gili Islands, the wet months of January to June provide 1 – 2 m swells.
 Surf during high tide for fast waves and steep barrels.

 - Gili Air features a right-hand reef break that is accessible by boat or a long paddle.
 Also free from large crowds, it is short, hollow and fun when conditions are good.
 Beware of the reef during low tides.